Hastings Russell, 12th Duke of Bedford

 Hastings William Sackville Russell, 12th Duke of Bedford (21 December 1888 – 9 October 1953) was a British peer.
 He was born at Cairnsmore House, Minnigaff, Kirkcudbrightshire, the son of Herbrand Russell, 11th Duke of Bedford, and his wife Mary Du Caurroy Tribe, the aviator and ornithologist.
-He was known for both his career as a naturalist and for his involvement in far-right politics.
+He was known for both his career as a naturalist and for his involvement in British far-right politics including his involvement as the co-founder of the British People's Party.

+Russell died after accidentally shooting himself in 1953.

 Early life

-Educated at Eton College, Russell graduated from Balliol College, Oxford with a Master of Arts (M.A.).
-He gained the rank of Lieutenant in the 10th Battalion, Middlesex Regiment, but never fought in the First World War owing to ill health.
+Educated at Eton College, Russell graduated from Balliol College, Oxford with a BA degree later promoted by seniority to an Oxford MA.
+He was commissioned into the 10th Battalion, the Middlesex Regiment, but did not see active service in the First World War, owing to ill health.

 Naturalism

 A keen naturalist, Russell arranged a 1906 expedition to Shaanxi, China to collect zoological specimens for the British Museum, during which Arthur de Carle Sowerby discovered a new species of jerboa.
 He was also closely involved in his father's ultimately successful efforts to preserve the Père David's deer, a Chinese species that was close to extinction in the late 19th and early 20th centuries.

 He was also an ornithologist, specialising in parrots and budgerigars, to whom he would feed chocolates, although his eldest son was often reduced to eating them; his other pets included a spider to whom, according to Nancy Mitford's The English Aristocracy, he would regularly feed roast beef and Yorkshire pudding.

 While known as the Marquess of Tavistock, he wrote "Parrots and Parrot-like Birds".
 He was a founder member and first President of the Foreign Bird League.
 He was successful in breeding many species, including the Tahiti Blue Lorikeet and Ultramarine Lorikeet.
 Both of these are recognised as the world's first breedings in captivity.
 The Marquess disposed of his birds upon succeeding to the Dukedom in 1939.